Best Online MBA in Accounting Programs

 What’s the difference between an MBA in accounting and a master’s in accounting?

-Both advance your career in business or accounting, but they do so in different ways.
-A master’s in accounting uses the same structure as an MBA in accounting – starting broad, then narrowing focus – but it focuses solely on accounting and does not deal with business or management fundamentals.
+Both MBA’s and master’s degrees in accounting advance your career in business or accounting, but they do so in different ways.
+A master’s in accounting uses the same structure as an MBA in accounting – starting broad, then narrowing focus – but it focuses solely on accounting and does not deal with broader business or management issues.
 A master’s in accounting begins with basic accounting theories and financial concepts and then moves to more technical considerations and practical applications.
 If you’re looking for more depth within the field of accounting, a master’s in accounting is a good choice.
-If you want a learning experience with more breadth and versatility, an online MBA in accounting is probably the best route.
+If you want a learning experience with more breadth and versatility, an online MBA in accounting is likely the best option.